noodle-ng/noodle.core/CONCEPTS.md

 are capable of denoting protocols, credentials, servers and the filesystem structuring elements like directories and files.

+The filesystem abstraction may be completely read-only.

+To account for special needs (e.g. for network filesystems which need to hold a connection to a remote host and the associated credentials) all filesystem implementations need to be based on a root object which can do exactly that.

 ### Required features

 **What features do all filesystem implementations have to provide?**